 Sudan detectives charged after suspect’s ‘death by torture’ in police custody

-Five Sudanese detectives have been charged with murder and are being held after a man was allegedly tortured to death in police custody in Omdurman two weeks ago.
+Five Sudanese detectives have been charged with murder after a man was allegedly tortured to death in police custody in Omdurman two weeks ago.
 The Darfur Bar Association has requested that Sudan’s Attorney General supervise the case personally.

-The indictments were confirmed in a police circular, which stated that the detectives have been charged under article (130) of the Criminal Code.
+The indictments were confirmed in a police circular, which states that the detectives have been charged under article 130 of the Criminal Code.

 The police circular states that the accused was transferred to the police hospital where he was pronounced dead.
-It also confirmed that the five detectives are being held “in administrative detention” by local police in Omdurman.
+It also confirmed that the five detectives are being held “in administrative detention” in Omdurman.

 Darfur Bar Association

-Darfur Bar Association confirms that the police arrested Mohamed Siddiq from his shop in Sitta Market in Haji Yusuf in Khartoum North without due process and they did not allow his lawyer or family to visit him.
+The Darfur Bar Association (DBA) confirms that the police arrested Mohamed Siddig from his shop in Sitta Market in El Haj Yousuf in Khartoum North without due process, and they did not allow his lawyer or family to visit him.

-In a statement, the Bar Association says it will initiate legal procedures on behalf of the family on the deceased against all police officers involved and bring them to criminal justice for punishment.
+In a statement, the DBA said it will initiate legal procedures on behalf of the family on the deceased against all police officers involved and bring them to justice.

-On Tuesday, the Bar wrote to Sudan’s Attorney General, Tajelsir El Hibir, requesting that he exercise his powers as a prosecutor and supervise this investigation himself.
+On Tuesday, the Darfur lawyers wrote to Sudan’s Attorney General, Tajelsir El Hibir, requesting that he exercise his powers as a prosecutor and supervise this investigation himself.